 Favourite line: “jab tak sooraj chaand hain baqi, jab tak baqi jahan rahe, roshan-o-rakhshan nayar-o-taban Pakistan rahe”.

 What did you think of this list?
-Which songs are your favourite and which ones would you like to add?
+Which ones are your favourite songs for August 14 and which ones would you like to add?